opengeospatial/teamengine/src/site/markdown/installation.md

   images using [Packer](https://www.packer.io/).

-### Building with Maven
+### Build with Maven

-Simply run `mvn package` in the root project directory to generate all build artifacts, or run `mvn install` to install them into the local Maven repository.
+Simply run `mvn package` in the root project directory to generate all build artifacts, or run `mvn install` to also install them into the local Maven repository.
 The main build artifacts are listed below.

 - **teamengine-console-\${project.version}-bin.[zip|tar.gz]**: Archive containing the console application (command-line usage)